rk-lindsey/chimes_calculator/doc/source/chimesFF.rst

 The ChIMES Calculator
 *********************

 The ChIMES Calculator source files are located in ``chimesFF/src``.
 To use in a C++ code, simply ``#include "chimesFF.h"`` in the target code and instantiate a ``chimesFF`` object.
+As described in greater detail below, ``chimesFF`` objects take information on individual atom clusters and provide the corresponding ChIMES energy, stress tensor, and forces.
 Any such code must at least include the following operations, in order:

     .. code-block:: cpp